 When faced with a sewer backup emergency, prompt action is vital to minimize damage and ensure safety.
 Here are the steps to follow:

-• Contact a professional plumber or sewer service company to assess the situation and perform necessary repairs.
+- Contact a professional plumber or sewer service provider in the Chicago area to assess the situation and perform necessary repairs.

 Protecting Your Health and Safety